 Each colour mat has it’s own unique texture and design so that a contrasting random and unique texturing effect is achieved across the concrete surface.

-Clear plastic should be used to protect brickwork, pipes and windows from being discoloured by the pigments used in the CCS Colour Hardeners and CCS Release Agents.
+Clear plastic should be used to protect brickwork, pipes and windows from being discoloured by the pigments used in CCS Colour Hardeners.

 APPLICATION OF COLOUR HARDENER